larry-athey/climate-czar/Installation.md

 If you already have Wordpress installed on your web server and it uses the default database name of "Wordpress", you will need to change that or edit **Wordpress.sql** so it points to a different database name.
 If you fail to do that, your existing Wordpress website content will be overwritten.

-Below are the only two variables in **install.sh** that you will need to edit before installation.
+Below are the only two variables in **Server-Files/install.sh** that you will need to edit before installation.

 **Protocol** - If you have not enabled HTTPS in your web server, it's best to leave this as-is.
 You need to have a valid domain name pointing to your web server before you can install an SSL certificate from a certificate authority.
 If you are just going to access this system by IP address and want SSL, you will only be able to use a self-signed certificate which will trigger a warning in all web browsers.